ooni/ooni.org/content/post/2020-tanzania-blocks-social-media-tor-election-day/index.md

 ---
-title: "Tanzania blocks social media and Tor on election day"
+title: "Tanzania blocks social media (and Tor?) on election day"
 description: "This report shares OONI measurements on the blocking of social media and Tor in Tanzania amid its 2020 general election."
 author: "Maria Xynou"
 date: "2020-10-28"